xebia/integrate-mcp-with-copilot/.github/steps/3-step.md

    > ![Static Badge](https://img.shields.io/badge/-Prompt-text?style=social&logo=github%20copilot)
    >
    > ```prompt
-   > #codebase Let's do the first one.
+   > Let's do the first one.
 Follow these steps:
    > 1. Checkout a new local branch for making our changes.
-   > 2. Make the changes then confirm with me that they look correct.
+   > 2. Make a plan for the changes, so I can review and change changes your suggest.
+   > 3. When I tell you, make the changes.
+   > 4. Push the changes.
-   > 3. Push the changes and start a pull request.
+   > 5. Start a pull request.
    > ```

    > ⚠️ **Warning:** Always verify the the actions Copilot is asking to perform, especially with the external abilities provided by an MCP server, which probably have no undo option.